 Continual Professional Development

-Continuing to developing my skills and experience by undertaking further training in relevant areas and will exceed the minimum BACP requirement of 30 hours this year.
+Continuing to develop my skills and experience by undertaking further training in relevant areas.
+See list above.

-I am a registered member of the British Association of Counselling & Psychotherapy (BACP) and as such abide by their Ethical Framework.
+I am a registered Counsellor with COSCA (Counselling & Psychotherapy in Scotland) and abide by their Ethical Framework.

 What are COSCA Ethics and Guidelines?

 COSCA sets out specific guidelines on all aspects of professional conduct, good practice, moral issues, respect for clients’ rights and complaints.